jmmascorro/Development_Environment_Node_Mongo/README.md

 Once you have those installed you can clone this repo to your computer in whatever file destination you decide.

 Everything should be set up and ready for you to run a simple command to start your virtual machine.
+(Be sure to go into the VagrantFile and comment out the appropriate Vagrant.configure block in accordance to your Operating System).
 Open up the terminal to the repo path and run the command: vagrant up This will start up the virtual machine and the provisioning script.sh that is included should install and neccesary dependecies for your application to run.